danielgroves/danielgroves.net/portfolio/index.md

 I've been working with the Writhlington Orchid Project for almost as long as I've worked with the web.
 The Writhington Orchid Project required a website which they could use to keep those who support the project up to date with the latest news and information.

-Further, as one of the largest micropropergation labs in the world, they needed a way to provide people with the vast amounts of information about the orchids they work they have to offer.
+Further, as one of the largest micro-propagation labs in the world, they needed a way to provide people with the vast amounts of information about the orchids they work they have to offer.
 In order to do this they needed a site that could be easily updated by any member of the project without any training.

 As if this wasn't enough the project does several international exploration and educational trips every year.
 As a result they needed to be able to update the site from low-bandwidth connections on mobile devices.
 As a result of all of this the site makes use of the WordPress platform along with some of the latest HTML5 and CSS3 techniques to ensure it is accessible on mobile devices.

-Thanks to the WordPress platform the team can update the site via email and mobile applications from anywhere in the world and schedule posts to go live during UK hours, when the majory of the users are online.
+Thanks to the WordPress platform the team can update the site via email and mobile applications from anywhere in the world and schedule posts to go live during UK hours, when the majority of the users are online.

 ### Human Computer Interaction work

-Human Computer Interaction is a university module which focuses primerily on userbility, ensuring that people or any abilities or ages can use systems with no or little training.
+Human Computer Interaction is a university module which focuses primarily on usability, ensuring that people or any abilities or ages can use systems with no or little training.
 For this module I had to design a new navigational station for an airport which could be used in a similar way to the current electronic information points.

-In order to do this I chose to break down the main objectives that the user may have, and then present each of these on an easiliy accessibile interface.
+In order to do this I chose to break down the main objectives that the user may have, and then present each of these on an easily accessible interface.
 Each screen would have an easy-to-use interface which allows the user to quickly navigation through the system in order to find the information they require, weather rushing to catch a flight or killing time while waiting for an arrival.

 ### AppFlow

-AppFlow was a website to help Mac users optimse their workflow by taking advatage of third party applications as well as built in applications.
-Due to other commitments I recently decided to close thos project down, despite it's recent redesign.
+AppFlow was a website to help Mac users optimise their workflow by taking advantage of third party applications as well as built in applications.
+Due to other commitments I recently decided to close this project down, despite it's recent redesign.

-The new design for AppFlow was designed to put content first and to amek it as easy as possible for users to navigate around the site.
-The branding was also refreashed to give it a much cleaner and more modern feeling look.
+The new design for AppFlow was designed to put content first and to make it as easy as possible for users to navigate around the site.
+The branding was also refreshed to give it a much cleaner and more modern feeling look.

 ### UoP Cycling

-Univerity of Plymouth Cycling is a student run club for cycling enthusiasts of all disaplins.
+University of Plymouth Cycling is a student run club for cycling enthusiasts of all disciplines.
 The website for the society aims to provide freashers at Plymouth University with all the information they need to see how active the club is and to find out how to join.

 ### CoCamp